MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 SKU availability differs based on the following factors:

 * **Region**: Not all SKUs are available in all regions or availability zones.
 For more information, see each [SKU page](#sku-options) for regional availability.
-* **Subscription**: Some SKUs might only be available for specific subscription types.
+* **Subscription**: Some SKUs may only be available for specific subscription types.
 If a SKU isn't available for your subscription in a location or zone that meets your business needs, submit a [SKU request](/troubleshoot/azure/general/region-access-request-process) to Azure support.

 ### SKU options